jaemin-kim0/ElectrolyteGPT/README.md

 ---

-## 🚀 Training
+## Generation

-Model training is performed using the provided shell script.
+Molecule and formulation generation is performed using a trained model checkpoint.
-- bash train.sh
+- bash generate.sh

-All training parameters (dataset paths, batch size, learning rate, number of epochs, conditioning variables, and checkpoint settings) are defined inside train.sh or its associated configuration files.
+All generated results are written to the outputs/ directory.

+Output Contents
+- SMILES strings of generated molecules
+- Multi-component electrolyte formulations
+- Conditioning metadata (e.g., target properties)
+- Generation logs and statistics

+The outputs can be further filtered, analyzed, or used for downstream property prediction, simulation, or experimental screening.